bhavyanarnoli/Bazar_Commandline/README.md

-# Bazar
+# BuyZar

--Designed and developed a retail store shop with a database of inventory items and integrated by using table schemas .
+- Designed and developed a retail store shop with a database of inventory items and integrated by using table schemas .

--Devised the entity-relationship model and proliferated the efficiency of the database by making use of techniques of query optimisation
+- Devised the entity-relationship model and proliferated the efficiency of the database by making use of techniques of query optimisation

 - Applied lock while entering data in order , payment and delivery to ensure rwrwrw to take place and no conflicts happen for wr